BLOG

 Freeze external recruitment

-While a sensible option in the current climate, experts have pointed out the importance of ensuring recruitment doesn’t remain de-prioritised, as new talent enables firms to remain competitive.
 A prolonged block on recruitment could prove costlier in the long run, harming business growth and preventing SMEs from bouncing back once the dust settles.

-Additionally, employers must be mindful that recruitment freezes could put a strain on current employees and cause their performance and engagement levels to wane.
+Additionally, you must be mindful that recruitment freezes could put a strain on current employees and cause their performance and engagement levels to wane.
 As such, it’s important to consider (free) ways to minimise the impact on your existing team and maintain morale, such as recognising hard work, being more flexible, and having more regular one-to-one meetings to check on employees’ wellbeing and workload.

 Put a stop to voluntary overtime

-This may not be a popular move amongst your employees, but it is a simple way to cut costs.
+This may not be a popular move among your employees, but it’s a simple way to cut costs.
+Remember, you must continue any compulsory overtime to avoid risking claims for breach of contract.

 Offer voluntary redundancy